ClusterLabs/ha_cluster_exporter/README.md

 This prometheus exporter is used to serve metrics for pacemaker https://github.com/ClusterLabs/pacemaker

-It should run inside a node of the cluster.
+It should run inside a node of the cluster or both.

 # Usage